Tom Waldek, founder of The Human Origin

-Tom Waldek — Human Leadership Architect
+Tom Waldek — Founder, The Human Origin

 The Human Origin